GluuFederation/docs-gg-prod/3.1.3/source/configuration.md

 ### Gluu Gateway

-The Gluu Gateway service used to manage all the gluu-gateway components (Admin GUI Portal - Konga, Kong, Postgres, OXD-Server, OXD-https-extension).
+The Gluu Gateway service is used to manage all the gluu-gateway components (Admin GUI Portal - Konga, Kong, Postgres, OXD-Server, OXD-https-extension).

-* Gluu-gateway service
+* the Gluu Gateway service

     ```
      # service gluu-gateway [start|stop|restart|status]